momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 Normally this doesn't need to be done until late in development when doing an art pass for details, but it tends to be a lot more involved and requires experience with modeling software.

-Model collision can also be prone to having far more rampbugs.
+Model collision without clip brushes can also be prone to having far more rampbugs.
 While this is fixed in Momentum Mod, it may be a concern for compatibility with other source games.
 Often modeled ramps are used alongside playerclip collision.